Easy to Difficult Bible Trivia Quiz

 Because he was the father's favorite, the other brothers were jealous and wanted to get rid of him.

-Later, Benjamin was born and became the youngest of Jacob's sons.
+Later, Benjamin was born and became the youngest of Jacob's twelve sons.

 Genesis 37:1-4.